Table Of Contents

 Indispensible professionals know the value they bring to the team.
 With this question, you want to hear about a real-life situation where a candidate’s contribution directly led to an actual financial gain.

-If they can talk about more than one situation, even better, because it illustrates consistent high-value contribution.
-You’ll also want to know if they came up with and implemented the idea on their own or with a team so you know how much they value other people’s input.
+If they can discuss more than one situation, that’s even better because it illustrates consistent high-value contribution.
+You’ll also want to know if they came up with and implemented the idea on their own or with a team so you can gauge how much they value other people’s input.

 Inconsistencies in financial planning data can be costly if not caught early.
-So, a good answer here will describe the inconsistency they encountered as openly and clearly as possible.
+A good answer here will describe the inconsistency they encountered as openly and clearly as possible.

-A smart interviewee will also refrain from blaming others and instead highlight the steps they took to report and resolve the problem.
+A smart interviewee will also refrain from blaming others and instead highlight their steps to report and resolve the problem.

-You want your new hire to be able to go back and countercheck their own work and that of colleagues to minimize the risks that come from avoidable mistakes.
+You want your new hires to be able to go back and countercheck their work and that of colleagues to minimize the risks that come from avoidable mistakes.

 22. What would you say is your greatest strength as a Financial Planner and Analyst?

 The purpose of this question is to probe self-awareness.
-Good responses will be humble, yet demonstrate how the candidate has made significant contributions in previous roles, including during internships (if they’re just starting out in their career).
+Good responses will be humble yet demonstrate how the candidate has contributed significantly in previous roles, including during internships (if they’re just starting their career).

 23. What can you say was your most successful project?
 Walk us through what it was and why.